Leabhar Ua Maine: History

 Previously known as Leabhar Uí Dubhagáin, after Seán Mór Ó Dubhagáin (died 1372) of the prominent family of historians and musicians in East Galway, it was later also known as the Book of the O'Kelly's, written at the behest of Muircertach Ó Ceallaigh (d.
 1407), Bishop of Clonfert (1378–93) and then Archbishop of Tuam (1393–1407).

 The book was written by ten scribes in Uí Mháine not before 1392 and sometime after 1394.
 There were ten scribes, eight of whom are anonymous.
 The principal scribe and overall compiler of the manuscript was Ádhamh Cúisín (fl. c.1400); the only other scribe known by name is Faolán Mac an Ghabhann na Scéal (d.
 1423).

 It is a massive, oversized vellum book written in Irish.
 It was property of the O'Kelly clan until 1757, when it was sold to William Betham.
 In 1814, Betham proceeded to sell the manuscript to the Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos.
-The Duke then donated the manuscript to the Royal Irish Academy in 1883, where it is currently housed.
+His grandson Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos then donated the manuscript to the Royal Irish Academy in 1883, where it is currently housed.